allthriveai/insights/why-i-started-all-thrive-ai-as-a-collective.md

 - **Developing accessibility-first AI interfaces** that include rather than exclude
 - **Designing AI systems** that preserve human agency and dignity

-These aren't just my colleagues—they're my teachers, my collaborators, my sources of hope when the challenges feel overwhelming.
+These aren't just my colleagues they're my teachers, my collaborators, my sources of hope when the challenges feel overwhelming.

 ## What We're Building Together

-All Thrive AI isn't just about the tools we create—it's about the ecosystem we're nurturing:
+All Thrive AI isn't just about the tools we create it's about the ecosystem we're nurturing:

 ### Open-Source Innovation
 Every breakthrough we make gets shared with the broader community.
 Our success isn't measured by intellectual property hoarded, but by solutions distributed and problems solved collectively.